LeFreq/JusticeLeague/README.md

 No, these here files are for the true freedom-fighters, the revolutionaries of justice, liberators of enslaved capital, and revivifyers of the comfortably numb.

-What we are not:  destroyers of assets, harrassers of the weak, takers from the poor. drug users who don't want to fix the world, or passive-aggressive pansies that are afraid of speaking for themselves.
+What we are not:  destroyers of assets, harrassers of the weak, takers from the poor. drug users who don't want to fix the world, or passive-aggressive pansies that are afraid of speaking out.

 There's a lot to consider when jumping off the runaway train of G8 culture: